ovdlinden/collect-ts/docs/collections.md

 */
 ```

 The callback must be a comparison function that returns an integer less than, equal to, or greater than zero.
-For more information, refer to the PHP documentation on [uksort](https://www.php.net/manual/en/function.uksort.php#refsect1-function.uksort-parameters), which is the PHP function that `sortKeysUsing` method utilizes internally.

 <a name="method-splice"></a>
 #### `splice()`